Usage of the Internet of Things and SCADA Systems

-In the utility sector, monitoring the whole grid has already started to be one of the critical problems to solve because of the changing nature of the grid.
+In the utility sector, monitoring the whole grid with Industrial IoT monitors or controls and SCADA systems has already started to be one of the critical problems to solve because of the changing nature of the grid.

 IoT(Internet of Things) or more specifically Industrial IoT monitors or controls critical equipment and devices requiring a robust system and security.
 This requirement highlights some technical problems in the IoT domain that needs to be solved before expanding these solutions to the whole network.
 Hence, any solution for utilities in the IoT domain should keep service reliable but not block any innovation that makes the system more efficient.

-Security of IoT systems is also different than conventional SCADA systems, and the communication requirement between those conventional systems and new technologies forces us to create a system that’s both fully secure as well as flexible enough to connect thousands of devices without restricting any remote access to endpoints.
+Security of the Industrial IoT monitors or controls is also different than conventional SCADA systems, and the communication requirement between those conventional systems and new technologies forces us to create a system that’s both fully secure as well as flexible enough to connect thousands of devices without restricting any remote access to endpoints.
 And because of the continuously increasing number of devices connected to the system, the whole design should be horizontally scalable that is completely different from conventional SCADA solutions.

 Another challenge in this kind of systems is the evolving structure of the high availability and failover requirements.
 Horizontal scalability requirement makes it a must to run these systems as a cluster and manage all devices from several zones in a normal operation mode too.

 Moreover, usage of artificial intelligence and edge computing in the LV nodes requires additional data other than simple configurations from central systems.
 These can be some settings, real time signals like price or short-term forecasts like weather.
 Hence, edge devices should get these data from IoT platform or be connected to some other public networks, that creates some security problems.

 We might start discussions on technical requirements for a LV system that includes Industrial IoT monitors or controls, Artificial Intelligence and communications with conventional systems.
 Discussion should include: